gbouras13/dnaapler/README.md

 ## Databases

-`dnaapler chromosome` uses 733 proteins downloaded from Swissprot with the query "Chromosomal replication initiator protein DnaA" on 24 May 2023 as its database for dnaA.
+`dnaapler chromosome` uses 584 proteins downloaded from Swissprot with the query "Chromosomal replication initiator protein DnaA" on 24 May 2023 as its database for dnaA.
+All hits from the query were also filtered to ensure "GN=dnaA" was included in the header of the FASTA entry.

 `dnaapler plasmid` uses the repA database curated by Ryan Wick in [Unicycler](https://github.com/rrwick/Unicycler/blob/main/unicycler/gene_data/repA.fasta).